 - Prepare for a QDRO.
 By law, the Retirement and Individual Account Plans have a procedure by which you and a spouse can determine and allocate your pension benefits.
 The end result is a Qualified Domestic Relations Order (QDRO), which must be approved and filed with the court and with Carpenters Trusts.
 Sample documents can be found here.

 - Review the Pop-Up Benefit.
 If you and your spouse divorce after you begin receiving one of the joint and survivor benefits, and your spouse agrees in a Qualified Domestic Relations Order (QDRO) to relinquish all of his or her rights to your retirement benefits, your benefit is increased to the amount that would have been available under a single life benefit on your retirement effective date.
 Learn more.

-Financial planners recommend that recently married and those planning to get married should update a number of personal plans and documents.
-Here is a checklist of some items which you may need to update, revise, or consider:
+If you are married or planning to be, financial planners recommend creating and/or updating a number of personal plans and documents.
+Here is a list items which you may need to consider: